opengeos/whiteboxR/cran-comments.md

   WhiteboxTools (WBT) is a required backend of the whitebox R package.

 ## Comments
-* Added single quotes to software names in Title and Description.
-* Added code examples for 30 functions.
+* Update to use secure download mechanisms (https)